miroslavpejic85/mirotalk-docs/docs/mirotalk-web/self-hosting.md

   //...
 };
 ```

+---

+Here's a breakdown of the structure:

+**MiroTalk Instance Configuration:**

+- `Visible`: Boolean indicating whether MiroTalk is visible.
+- `Home`: URL for the MiroTalk home page.
+- `Room`: URL for creating a new MiroTalk call/room.
+- `Join`: URL for joining an existing MiroTalk call/room.

+---

 To use this configuration file, you would replace the placeholder values like `'https://P2P-DOMAIN-NAME'` with the actual domain or subdomain names where your MiroTalk instances are hosted.
 This ensures that the application correctly generates the URLs for different MiroTalk functionalities.